agokal/socat-cygwin-automate/README.md

 # socat-install-cygwin

 This script automates the installation of [Cygwin](https://cygwin.com/) and the compilation of [socat version 1.7.4.4](http://www.dest-unreach.org/socat/download/socat-1.7.4.4.tar.gz) for Windows.
-It downloads the Cygwin installer and installs it with the necessary packages for socat compilation, then downloads and compiles socat.
+It downloads the Cygwin installer, installs it with the necessary packages for socat compilation, then downloads and compiles socat.
 The resulting socat executable is located in the extracted socat folder.

 ## Usage